karlgvuts/karlgvuts/README.md

   <div align="center">
   <p> I basically listen to everything.
 EVEN funk and satire/random ass songs, for ex;; Labubu Funk, Whatsapp 2 official music, and etc..
 If you caught me listening to these songs, js dont mind it 💔💔 I do this as a coping mechanism or just for fun, and by fun i mean like whenever I don't know what to listen to, so i just listen to these songs.
 Dont judge ok? 🫂🫂

 I listen to aggressive jumpstyle, breakcore, hard rock, electronic, hardcore, Vocaloid, Funk, OST, horror, vent songs, video game songs/music, classical music, and animation meme songs ALOT..
-I like many artists, but my tops one are VladAL, Type O Negative, Owata-P, Phosgore, Kikuo, Imagine Dragons, Tryhardninja, JT music, Dagames, Skillet, Miss Construction, And One, She Wants Revenge, S3RL, and KMFDM !!  </p>
+I like many artists, but my tops one are VladAL, Type O Negative, Lonepi, Owata-P, Phosgore, Kikuo, Imagine Dragons, Tryhardninja, JT music, Dagames, Skillet, Miss Construction, And One, She Wants Revenge, S3RL, and KMFDM !!  </p>
 <img width="300" height="300" alt="image" src="https://media1.tenor.com/m/c9TIAd-qhrEAAAAd/guts-and-blackpowder-gnb.gif" />
   </div>
 </details>